 A caveat on my recipes…

-You won’t specifically find this blog especially health conscious or low fat – although sometimes such things creep in!
+You won’t specifically find my recipes especially health conscious or low fat – although sometimes such things creep in!
 There may be the occasional very healthy recipe thrown in as balance and I do a lot of use of fruit, veggies and (especially) herbs throughout.

 I hope you enjoy some of my recipes and please do comment (I like to chat back).
 If you want to know more or contact me please see the About me page.